2005 Afghan parliamentary election: Electoral system

 Approximately twelve million voters were eligible to vote for the 249-seat Wolesi Jirga, the lower house of parliament, and 34 provincial councils.
-The 2,707 parliamentary candidates (328 female, 2,379 male) are all independent; parties are not recognized by law and lists do not exist.
+The 2,707 parliamentary candidates (328 female, 2,379 male) were all independent; parties were not recognized by law and lists did not exist.
 This has been the subject of criticism: relatively unknown people could win a seat as easily as very popular candidates.
-It has also made it considerably difficult for the population to decide whom to vote for, even though some candidates may be a member of or (financially) backed by a political party.
+It has also made it considerably difficult for the population to decide whom to vote for, even though some candidates were members of or (financially) backed by a political party.

-Another source of criticism is the use of the single, non-transferable vote in multi-member constituencies, particularly in the absence of party lists.
-In other words, each province elects a number of members, but each voter can vote for only one candidate.
-This runs the risk of fragmenting the vote to the point where candidates can be elected virtually by chance.
+Another source of criticism was the use of the single, non-transferable vote in multi-member constituencies, particularly in the absence of party lists.
+In other words, each province elects a number of members, but each voter can vote for only one candidate, which risked fragmenting the vote to the point where candidates could be elected virtually by chance.
 Early returns confirmed this fear.
 For example, in Farah Province, one of the first provinces to declare its results, 46 candidates competed for five seats.
 No candidate polled more than 11%, and four of the five elected candidates polled less than 8%.
-In Kabul, which had 33 seats available, most of the candidates elected received well under 1% while over 30% of the votes cast went to three candidates, with the leading candidate receiving over 25 times the vote of the candidate elected with the lowest vote share, and several elected candidates receiving less than 2000 votes.
-This creates the risk of a legislature in which the majority of members have little or no legitimacy.
+In Kabul, which had 33 seats available, most of the candidates elected received well under 1%, while over 30% of the votes cast went to three candidates; the leading candidate received over 25 times the vote of the candidate elected with the lowest vote share, and several elected candidates received less than 2000 votes.
+This resulted in a legislature in which the majority of members had little legitimacy.

 An Afghan man casting his ballot at a polling station at Lashkar Gah, which is the capital of Helmand province.